zukars3/pdfViewer/README.md

 * Document opens in full screen modal and is in browsers pdf viewer with all the options for pdf files
 * Delete a document

+The app use MySQL as its database and bootstrap for frontend, the code is PSR-2 valid and this repository has StyleCI connected to it

 Under the hood: